HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – TRAINING AND TECHNIQUE

 Whether you are doing a solo training or group ride, riding up a mountain, doing intervals or taking part in a race, club ride or charity event, more often than not it’s about how fast you went, what your average speed was, or how long it took.
 It’s just the nature of the enthusiast cyclist.

 As focused as we are on the goal of going faster, there are a dizzying number of differing road and lab tests, research models, personal experiences, beliefs, and wives tales on just how best to make fast happen.
 They range from practical and essentially free ones, like training more, to others that are quite expensive, like buying aero gear.

 Train with a power meter, ride with more aerodynamic wheels, lose a few pounds, shave my legs, do interval training….
-All sounds good but what really matters and what matter most and second most, etc., and what should I block out for reasons of time, budget, the kind of riding I do, what I can tolerate, etc. What’s going to make me a better rider to sustain speed improvements over time vs. things that are short-term improvements that will fade or be wiped out by the next new thing.
+All sound good but what really matters and what matter most and second-most, etc., and what should I block out for reasons of time, budget, the kind of riding I do, what I can tolerate, etc.?
+What’s going to make me a better rider to sustain speed improvements over time vs. things that are short-term improvements that will fade or be wiped out by the next new thing?